tpb1908/CWDoc/doc.md

 When Markdown is rendered in a GitHub repository, links can be relative to the repository.
 In order to load content from these links they need to be changed to a full link including the repository path.

-#import "markdowntextview/src/main/java/com/tpb/mdtext/Markdown.java $private static String concatenateRawContentUrl(String url, String fullRepoName)$"
+#import "markdowntextview/src/main/java/com/tpb/mdtext/Markdown.java $private static String concatenateRawContentUrl$"

 A relative URL can be only a file name or it can start with either "/" or "./" specifying a path in the repository.